EGPostema/DrawerDissect/README.md

 **Make sure to fill in these details for BOTH models used in this script; one model should seperate trays from drawers, and the other should seperate specimens from trays.**

+## CONFIDENCE / OVERLAP
-CONFIDENCE/OVERLAP: You can personalize your desired % confidence and overlap for each model.
+You can personalize your desired % confidence and overlap for each model.
 The default is set to 50% for each.
 - "50% confidence" means that only annotations the model is over 50% sure about will be recorded in the coordinates file.
 - "50% overlap" means that the model expects that different objects in the JPG may have bounding boxes around them that overlap by up to 50%.

 <img width="1031" alt="Screenshot 2024-05-21 at 1 55 19 PM" src="https://github.com/EGPostema/coloroptera/assets/142446286/161ff11d-e05e-428c-b168-e1e306869527">

+## How to Modify Roboflow Details
 The easiest way to modify these details in is to edit the script directly with the command ```nano process_images.py```

+## Running the Script & Ouputs
 Once the script has been updated with information from roboflow, you can start the script within the ```coloroptera``` directory with command ```python process_images.py```

+Describe outputs here...